afeique/meetdown/README.md

 ### Changing NodeJS Versions

-Navigate to the project directory, install the desired NodeJS version, and set it in `.tool_versions`.
 In this example, we are changing to the latest version of 22.x.x:
 ```
+# Navigate to project directory
 cd ~/projects/meetdown

+# Install the desired NodeJS version
+# Here we are installing the latest v22.x.x
 asdf install nodejs latest:22

+# Set the NodeJS version for the project
+# This writes to .tool-versions
 asdf set nodejs latest:22
 ```